-Your pelvic floor muscles support the rectum, urethra and other organs in the pelvis.
-Kegel exercises strengthen the muscles that hold up the bladder and keep it closed.
-Toning these muscles regularly can help control bladder leakage and lower your chance of getting hemorrhoids.
+Your pelvic floor muscles support the rectum, urethra, bladder and other organs in the pelvis.
+Kegel exercises strengthen these muscles and help keep the bladder closed.
+Toning these muscles regularly can help you control bladder leakage and lower your risk of hemorrhoids.

 The first step is to find the right muscles.
-Imagine that you are trying to stop yourself from passing gas.
+The illustrations on this page identify the pelvic floor muscles and the organs they support.
+To help identify your own pelvic floor muscles, imagine that you are trying to stop yourself from passing gas.
 Squeeze the muscles you would use.
 If you sense a “pulling” feeling, those are the right muscles for pelvic exercises.

+Your daily goal should be three sessions of 10 Kegels, each held to the count of 5.
 Like any type of exercise, Kegel exercises only work as long as you do them.
-Once you stop the exercises, the muscles will become weak again and your bladder problems might return to their previous level.
+Once you stop, the muscles will become weak again and your bladder problems might return to their previous level.